-- L1 coherence cache (L1C\$): The pointers stored in this structure are used by the requesting core to avoid indirection by directly sending local requests to the corresponding owner cache.
-Therefore, this structure is located close to each processor's core.
-DiCo-CMP can update this information in several ways based on network usage (see Section 4). - L2 coherence cache (L2C\$): Since the owner cache can change on write misses, this structure must track the owner cache for each block allocated in any L1 cache.
+DiCo-CMP can update this information in several ways based on network usage (see Section 4).

+• L2 coherence cache (L2C\$): Since the owner cache can change on write misses, this structure must track the owner cache for each block allocated in any L1 cache.
 This structure is accessed each time a request fails to locate the owner cache.
 Therefore, its information must be updated whenever the owner cache changes through control messages, which must be processed by the L2C\$ in the very same order in which they were generated (see Section 3.3.3).

-Fig. 6 shows a tile design for directory protocols (Fig. 6a) and direct coherence protocols (Fig. 6b).
+Figure 6 shows a tile design for directory protocols (left) and for direct coherence protocols (right).
 A comparison among the extra storage required by the protocols considered in this work can be found in Section 5.

-3.3 Description of the Cache Coherence Protocol
+3.3 Description of the cache coherence protocol

-3.3.1 Requesting Processor
+3.3.1 Requesting processor

 When a processor issues a request that misses in its private L1 cache, it directly sends the request to the owner cache in order to avoid indirection.
-The identity of the potential owner cache is obtained from the L1C\$, which is accessed at the time that the cache miss is detected.
+The identity of the potential owner cache is obtained from the L1C\$, which is accessed at the time that the cache miss in detected.
 If there is a hit in the L1C\$, the request is sent to the owner cache.
 Otherwise, the request is sent to the home tile, where the L2C\$ will be accessed to get the identity of the current owner cache.